FlySpeed SQL Query

 If this won't help you, try to (re)install Microsoft Data Access Components (MDAC).
 The appropriate package for your operating system can be found on the Microsoft web site.
 Wine users may use the following link to download MDAC: Microsoft Data Access Components (MDAC) 2.8 and use Wine-Doors to install Microsoft libraries.

-I received the "Class not registered, ClassID: {C8B522D0-5CF3-11CE-ADE5-00AA0044773D}" error on starting FlySpeed SQL Query.
+"Class not registered, ClassID: {C8B522D0-5CF3-11CE-ADE5-00AA0044773D}" error on starting FlySpeed SQL Query.
 Is there any solution for this problem?

 A: The solution is to repair your Microsoft Data Access Components (MDAC).
 You may try this free-to-use tool to repair your MDAC installation: MDAC Repair Tool.